GlaistersFarm/glaistersfarm/farmhouse.markdown

 The farmhouse has three bathrooms including a main bathroom with bath and separate shower, an ensuite with a shower and a downstairs toilet.

-{% include gallery id="bathroom" %}
+{% include gallery id="bathroom" layout="half" %}

-## Utility Room
+## Utility Room and downstairs toilet

 There is a utility room with a washing machine and separate dryer for your convenience.

-Also there is storage for wellington boots, shoes, and coats.
-There are also some blankets if you'd like to sit outside in the evening.
+Also there is storage for boots, shoes, and coats.
+There are some blankets if you'd like to sit outside in the evening.

+Just off the utility room is a downstairs toilet.

 {% include gallery id="utility" %}

+## Outside

+There is outside seating for eight and a fire pit for your use.

+{% include gallery id="outside" %}

 ## Additional Details